 Cold hands and biting wind made easy-to-adjust models extra important, and high-powered magnification was essential to find nest sites.
 Today, she tests binoculars on jaunts throughout Montana’s many mountain ranges.

 Buyer’s Guide: How to Choose Binoculars

 Those new to buying binoculars will notice a few significant numbers while shopping through different options.
-The magnification power followed by the objective lens diameter is the numbers you see presented as “8×40” or “10×42” and communicate very important bits of information.
+The magnification power followed by the objective lens diameter is the numbers you see presented as “8×40” or “10×42” and communicates very important bits of information.

-The first number is the magnification and is relatively easy to understand.
+The first number is magnification and is relatively easy to understand.
 This number indicates how many times closer what you’re viewing will appear to you.
 A set of binoculars with 8x magnification makes objects appear 8x closer.
 A set of binoculars with 10x magnification makes objects appear 10x closer.

 Objective Lens Size

 The second number, the objective lens size, is a bit more complicated.
 At a basic level, the measurement of objective lenses gives you an idea of how bulky the binoculars are to handle.